Can Breastfeeding Cause Cavities?

 Can Breast Milk Give a Baby Cavities?

-Cavities in infants and very young children is often called “baby bottle tooth decay.”
+Cavities in infants and very young children are often called “baby bottle tooth decay.”
 Baby bottle tooth decay happens when the sugars in milk, formula, juice or other sweet drinks are exposed to a child’s teeth and gums for long periods of time.
-When a baby is put to bed with a bottle, or a bottle is used to pacify a fussy baby, the bottle often sits in the baby’s mouth.
+When a baby is put to bed with a bottle or a bottle is used to pacify a fussy baby, the bottle often sits in the baby’s mouth.
 The long-term contact between the baby’s teeth and the milk on the nipple of the bottle is what causes cavities.
 When breastfeeding, the milk rarely comes in contact with the baby’s teeth.
 That’s why breastmilk in a bottle can increase cavity risk but breastfeeding usually does not.

 Many new moms question whether it is safe to “dream nurse” or breastfeed their child to sleep.
 There is not much research on the oral health implications of nursing your baby to sleep, so some dentists and pediatricians may recommend that you try not to breastfeed your child to sleep.
 Even though breastfeeding is less likely to cause cavities than bottle feeding, breast milk pooling around teeth while your child is sleeping can increase the risk of tooth decay.